Naira weakens to N490/$ at parallel market - Nigeria Today

 Naira weakens to N490/$ at parallel market

-The Naira yesterday weakened to N490 to a dollar at the parallel market after appreciating to N485 to a dollar during the Christmas break.
+Lagos – The Naira on Wednesday weakened to N490 to a dollar at the parallel market after appreciating to N485 to a dollar during the Christmas break.

-The News Agency of Nigeria (NAN) reports that the Naira lost five points, representing a depreciation of 1.03 per cent, while the Pound Sterling and the Euro closed at N590 and 502, respectively.
+The Naira lost 5 points, representing a depreciation of 1.03 per cent, while the Pound Sterling and the Euro closed at N590 and 502, respectively.

 At the Bureau De Change (BDC) Window, the Naira traded at N399 to a dollar, CBN controlled rate, while the Pound Sterling and the Euro closed at N602 and N510, respectively.